populationgenetics/exercises/HWexercise/HW.md

 1)  Are there any indications that the original SNP data has genotypic proportions that deviate significantly from Hardy-Weinberg proportions?
-(How many significant tests at a significance level of 0.05 do you expect to see?)
-    Hint: Copy the following in the command line into R to count the number of significant tests
+(Hint 1: How many significant tests at a significance level of 0.05 do you expect to see?
+Hint 2: Copy the following in the command line into R to count the number of significant tests observed:

 ```
 #First make a vector with chi test values